Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 Pros:

-- Do not need to create a separate project to have a storybook.
+- Does not need to create a separate project to have a storybook.
 - Allows managing themes.
-- View widgets on different devices.
+- Views widgets on different devices.

 Cons:

 - Requires to download the Monarch binary.
 - Requires to install XCode.
+- Does not contain a panel with inputs to change widgets' appearance.
 - Does not support Web as a device target, to test UI components.
+- Does not have an ability to group widgets by their types (base/common).

 3. [Dashbook](https://pub.dev/packages/dashbook)